Team-Denver/workflow-test-repo/CONTRIBUTING.md

 9. Now return to your working branch.
     git checkout @your-slack-username

-Now continue with the steps under the next section.
+Continue with the steps in the next section.

 #### All Team Members - Pulling Remote
 *Your group/sub-team lead has the responsibility of keeping your forked repo updated on the remote github server.
 All you need to do is get those changes unto your local computer.*